srishti-g5/CovidPatientFinder/README.md

 # COVID Patient Finder

 The COVID Patient Finder project is a Java-based Hospital Management System that aids in managing COVID-related patient information.
-The system includes interfaces for administrators, operators, and users to handle various tasks within a healthcare environment.
+The system includes interfaces for administrators, operators, and users to handle various tasks within a healthcare environment.It is a desktop based application which allows user to login and see details regarding covid patients admitted in hospital which is updated by operator through same application.
+The user can also check the availability of beds and request for the same.Designed in java as front end and mysql as back-end

 ## Project Structure